-The effectiveness of activated calcite as a foliar fertilizer is inextricably linked to its manufacturing process.
+The effectiveness of activated calcite as a foliar fertilizer is inextricably linked to the manufacturing process.
 All studies cited in this article were explicitly conducted with tribomechanically activated calcite — not with conventionally ground lime powder.
 The difference is fundamentally technological.

 In conventional grinding, calcite is crushed by friction and pressure.
 The crystal lattice structure of the mineral is thereby damaged or destroyed.
 The result is a powder with limited reactivity.

 In the tribomechanical activation process, calcite particles collide at very high speeds — up to three collisions per millisecond.
 The particles are not crushed but split and fragmented.
 The internal crystal lattice structure remains completely intact.
-At the same time, the active surface area of the particles significantly increases — which greatly enhances their reactivity and biological availability.
+At the same time, the active surface area of the particles increases significantly — which greatly enhances their reactivity and biological availability.

-The result is particles in the micro- and nano-range — smaller than 10 micrometers — which are electrostatically charged by the process.
+The result is particles in the micro and nano range — smaller than 10 micrometers — which are electrostatically charged by the process.
 This charge ensures optimal adhesion to the leaf surface and allows penetration through the leaf pores — the stomata — directly into the leaf tissue.

 Conventionally ground calcite cannot achieve this effect.
 The tribomechanical activation process is therefore not an improvement of the product — it is the prerequisite for its effect.